bioRival/WorldOfWitchcraft/README.md

 Built on Django
 Bootstrap template used: cyborg-1.0.0

+superuser:
+biorival
+jenga

-superuser: name-> biorival pass-> jenga change email 'biorival@yandex.ru' on whatever you want to for this to work
+Change email 'biorival@yandex.ru' on whatever you want to for this to work